TaaS Trading Down 5.2% This Week (TAAS)

-TaaS (CURRENCY:TAAS) traded down 18.7% against the dollar during the twenty-four hour period ending at 8:00 AM E.T. on July 22nd.
-During the last week, TaaS has traded down 5.2% against the dollar.
-One TaaS coin can now be bought for $0.84 or 0.00008035 BTC on cryptocurrency exchanges.
-TaaS has a market cap of $6.81 million and approximately $758.00 worth of TaaS was traded on exchanges in the last 24 hours.
+TaaS (CURRENCY:TAAS) traded down 18.7% against the dollar during the 24-hour period ending at 13:00 PM Eastern on July 25th.
+TaaS has a total market capitalization of $6.81 million and approximately $758.00 worth of TaaS was traded on exchanges in the last 24 hours.
+In the last week, TaaS has traded 5.2% lower against the dollar.
+One TaaS coin can currently be purchased for approximately $0.84 or 0.00008035 BTC on popular cryptocurrency exchanges.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.